eons-dev/ebbs/README.md

 ### C++

-Instead of writing and managing cmake files throughout your directory tree, you can use `ebbs --gen-cmake` from a `build` folder and all .h and .cpp files in
+Instead of writing and managing cmake files throughout your directory tree, you can use `ebbs -l cpp` from a `build` folder and all .h and .cpp files in your source tree will be discovered and added to a CMakeLists.txt.

+Supported project types:
+* bin
+* lib
+* test (alias for bin)

+### Python

+Do you hate having empty `__init__.py` files and other nonsense strewn about your project?
+This fixes that.
+Somehow.
+To build a python library or binary, go to the root of your project and run `ebbs -l py -d build`.
+This will copy all `*.py` files out of `src` and compile them into a single `PROJECT_NAME.py` in a dependency-aware fashion.
+It will also copy all files and directories from `inc` and add them to the build folder.
+Then, it creates python project files, like `__main__.py` and `__init__.py`s.
+Lastly, it invokes python's build package and pip to build and install your code.
+This will fail if the necessary dependencies are not installed.

+Supported project types:
+* bin
+* lib